|english version deutsche Version

 steering board of the European Brain Council (EBC).

-Since 2014 is he Speaker (with M. Bauer) of the German Mental Health research Network Programm(BMBF) and Speaker of Providing Tools for Effective Care and Treatment of Anxiety Disorders(PROTECT-AD).
+2014 he was Speaker (with Michael Bauer) of the German Mental Health Research Network Programm(BMBF) and Speaker of Providing Tools for Effective Care and Treatment of Anxiety Disorders(PROTECT-AD).